-- Accounts set up through GSU will be held at Wells Fargo Bank. - No monthly fees are associated with the account. - Debit cards may be used in conjunction with troop or service unit accounts. - Credit cards may NOT be used or issued to troop or service unit accounts. - Volunteers must never sign blank checks. - If a volunteer is being reimbursed, someone else should process the reimbursement.

-- GSU cautions the use of online/electronic payment platforms.
+- Accounts set up through GSU will be held at Wells Fargo Bank. - No monthly fees are associated with the account. - Debit cards may be used in conjunction with troop or service unit accounts. - Credit cards may NOT be used or issued to troop or service unit accounts. - Volunteers must never sign blank checks. - If a volunteer is being reimbursed, someone else should process the reimbursement. - GSU cautions the use of online/electronic payment platforms.
 Troops are responsible for any fees associated with the use of the applications. - Approved: PayPal, Square, Zelle Troop accounts can accept payments or transfer funds into the account.
-However, troop accounts are NOT permitted to transfer money out of the account. - NOT Approved: Venmo Venmo is NOT to be used as a method of making or receiving payments, including during the Product Program sales.
+However, troop accounts are NOT permitted to transfer money out of the account. - NOT Approved: Venmo Venmo is NOT to be used as a method of making or receiving payments, except through GSUSA approved payment platforms such as Digital Cookie.